athanassios-kapralos/Alpha-Omega-Plus/PSI_FIELD_DEFINITION.md

+# attention: #
-The AΩ+ framework uses two complementary ψ variables.
+The AΩ+ framework distinguishes two ψ variables.

 ψₜ (Truth Psi)
-semantic coherence across twelve dimensions.
+Multidimensional semantic coherence evaluated across the twelve truth dimensions.

 ψₑ (Entropy Psi)
-information entropy of the token distribution.
+Information entropy of the token probability distribution during generation.

-The regulator operates on ψₑ while the theoretical model describes ψₜ.
-Future work explores their mapping.
+The AlphaOmegaRegulator operates on ψₑ, while the theoretical model describes ψₜ.

+# Note: #
+The relationship between ψₑ and ψₜ is a working hypothesis.
+Higher entropy often correlates with reasoning instability, but low entropy does not guarantee truth coherence.
+Empirical validation is required.

 # Formal Definition of the ψ Field in the AΩ+ Framework #